-I love going out to my garden and picking some peas right off the vine and eating them right there in the garden.
-I learned how to grow peas a long time ago from my uncle and enjoy them every year.
+I love going out to my garden, picking some peas right off the vine, and eating them right there.
+My uncle taught me how to grow peas a long time ago, and I enjoy them every year.

-Peas like cold weather, and don’t do very well in hot temperatures.
-Plant in the spring as soon as the soil is workable, even if you’re still expecting a bit of snow (light freezes don’t bother peas).
+Peas like cold weather and don’t do very well in hot temperatures.
+Plant in the spring as soon as the soil is workable, even if you still expect some snow (light freezes don’t bother peas).

-You can also plant in early fall, and harvest right up till frost.
-Just make sure to count back the number of days from sowing till harvest and plant with enough time to let your peas mature.
+You can also plant in early fall and harvest right up till frost.
+Just make sure to count back the days from sowing till harvest and plant with enough time to let your peas mature.

 If you’re surprised by an early frost, be prepared to throw a frost blanket on your peas.
-This works both at the beginning of the season, when the pea plants are fragile, or at the end of fall in order to extend the season.
+This works both at the beginning of the season, when the pea plants are fragile or at the end of fall to extend the season.

 The Best Soil For Peas

-As peas belong to the legume group of vegetables, they have the capability of providing their own nitrates by converting nitrogen from the atmosphere.
+As peas belong to the legume group of vegetables, they can provide their own nitrates by converting nitrogen from the atmosphere.
 That means you don’t need to provide much for the soil you plant your peas in.

-However, they do like to have a moist but well drain soil.
+However, they do like to have moist but well-drained soil.
 Ideally, you should dig some organic matter into the soil to help with water retention.
 I prefer leaf mold and my own garden compost.

 Mulching around the pea plants before the summer can help to help the soil to remain moist as the weather warms up.
 It’ll also keep weeds away.